albertomh/albertomh.com/README.md

 ### Add a new post

-1. Copy `assets/html/_template.njk` to the relevant position in the src tree and rename.
+1. Copy `src/_post_template.md` to the relevant position in the src tree and rename.
-1. Uncomment the `layout` and `tags` properties in the front matter.
 1. Create a dropcap and a headline image to accompany the post (see below).
+1. When ready to publish, remove `eleventyExcludeFromCollections` from the front matter.

 ### Create a new dropcap